charliemarshall1996/FindArtists/README.md

 ## Installation
 + Clone the repository or download the source code.
-+ Install Pywikibot library using pip: pip install pywikibot pandas
++ Install Pywikibot library using pip: `pip install pywikibot`
++ Install Pandas library using pip: `pip install pandas`

 ## How to Use
 1. Prepare an input spreadsheet containing the artist names.
 The artist names should be in the first column of the spreadsheet.